On minimally tough chordal graphs: Acknowledgments

 \section{Acknowledgments}

-The research by Gyula Y.~Katona is supported by the BME-Artificial Intelligence FIKP grant of EMMI (BME FIKP-MI/SC), and the research project K-132696 by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund.
-This work is supported in part by the Slovenian Research Agency (I0-0035, research program P1-0285, research projects J1-3001, J1-3002, J1-3003, J1-4008, J1-9110, N1-0102, and N1-0160, and a Young Researchers Grant).
+The authors are grateful to the anonymous reviewers for their helpful comments.
+The research of Blas Fern\'andez is supported in part by the Slovenian Research and Innovation Agency (research program P1-0285 and research project J1-50000).
+The research of Gyula Y.~Katona is supported by the BME-Artificial Intelligence FIKP grant of EMMI (BME FIKP-MI/SC), and the research project K-132696 by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund.
+The research of Martin Milanič is supported in part by the Slovenian Research and Innovation Agency (I0-0035, research program P1-0285 and research projects J1-3003, J1-4008, J1-4084, J1-60012, and N1-0370) and by the research program CogniCom (0013103) at the University of Primorska.
+The research of Kitti Varga is supported by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund -- grant number ADVANCED 150556.

 \begin{bibdiv} \begin{biblist} \bib{article:9/4}{article}{ title={Not every 2-tough graph is Hamiltonian}, author={D.~Bauer}, author={H.~J.~Broersma}, author={H.~J.~Veldman}, journal={Discrete Applied Mathematics}, volume={99}, pages={317--321}, date={2000}, }